 The primary ingredients are protein and fat sources.
 Common sources of protein in all-milk milk replacers include whey products and derivatives, skim milk, casein and sodium or calcium caseniate.
 Typical fat sources include whole milk fat, lard, choice white grease and soy, palm or coconut oil.
 Milk fat, lard and lesser amounts of palm or coconut oil are the best fat sources.

 The list will also include vitamin and mineral supplements, preservatives and flavors.
-Look for replacers with trace minerals and B-complex vitamins as they are important for lamb growth.
+Look for sewer line installation in California on-site https://www.onestopplumbers.com/.
 Probiotics and yeast extracts are often included in milk replacers to help support the digestive system.

 3. Is lamb milk replacer easy for me to feed?